This page helps you to get started quickly with unitils. Code and configuration are explained using simple examples.

 }

 Since Unitils 1.1, you need spring 2.0 or above in your classpath, if you want to make use of unitils database, JPA or hibernate support.
-This is because under the hoods, spring is used for transactions and integration with JPA or hibernate.
-This does not mean you need to use spring in your application code!
-You can keep spring as a test- dependency only.
+This is because under the hoods, spring is used for transactions and for integration with JPA or hibernate.
+This does not mean you need to use spring in your application code, you can keep spring as a test- dependency only.

 To enable testing your persistence layer, you should start with setting up a test database for every developer in the team.
 In the configuration shown below, we assume that separate test schemas were created on the same database instance.